 A holographic map of Na'ctaMagh'Ba popped up and a dotted line marked the hidden path Wedge and Yarmod had to follow.

-"You take the Astræa to Mas'onom.
+"You take the Astræga to Mas'onom.
 There you need to rent a amphibious transport that can cross the strait between the Mas'onom mainland and Na'ctaMagh'Ba.
-At the habour of Wa'Magha on Na'ctaMagh'Ba you must identify yourself as Jedi Knights, using the access permission I gave you.
-Wear your ceremonial Jedi clothes.
+At the harbour of Wa'Magha on Na'ctaMagh'Ba you must identify yourself as Jedi Knights, using the access permission I gave you.
+So wear your ceremonial Jedi clothes.
 There won't be any problem to continue your trip.
 Follow the dotted line to this point."
 Luke pointed to a spot on the holographic map, "It looks like a dead end path at the end of this gorge.
 Hide the speeder in the cave to the left.
-Your path continues through a crevasse in the rear wall.
+Your path continues through a large crevasse in the rear wall.
 Follow the path under the mountain, until it suddenly drops.
 You see an underground river to your left.
 Follow river, until it disappears through a gap.
 To your right there's niche that leads to a secret door.
 That's the entrance to the cave where Leia and I have stored the items of the Jedi library.
 I don't have to explain how to open the door, do I?
 Don't forget to close it immediately after you've entered.
 Once in the Jedi archive cave lights strips will light up on a Force command."

 Wedge grinned and nodded understandingly.